iostream/chromatone-helper/README.md

 npm run build
 ```

 Creates `dist/chromatone/chromatone-combined-index.html` which contains everything in one file.
-This way the tool also works on mobile web browsers!
+This way the tool also works on mobile web browsers.

 Features
 --------